 I have a motto for travel "Always have a reason to go back" - so when we didn't make it inside St Peter's or the Vatican museums I just shrugged and said "Oh well, gives us a reason to come back".
 We did go to St Peter's Square though on our first day and it was nothing like I expected.
 I pictured walls or guards or something to delineate Vatican City from Rome itself but there was nothing, you just walk in and you're in another country.
 It's so surreal.

 There are so many museums in Rome you're really spoilt for choice but I don't think you can really go past the Musei Capitoline - established in 1471 it is the oldest museum in the world.
 What makes it so interesting is the way it is structured - it tends to stay away from the European tradition of rows and rows of statues (which, let's be honest, can get tedious).
-Instead you get an illustrated history of the hill the museum stands on and this isn't just any hill might I add - it's integral to the history of Rome.
+Instead you get an interactive history of the hill the museum stands on, and this isn't just any hill - it's integral to the history of Rome.
 There's even the remains of an ancient temple built into the museum itself.

 The Piazza Navona is home to the Fontana dei Quattro Fiumi - a fountain depicting the 4 main rivers of the world; the Nile, Ganges, Danube and Plate.
 My favourite memories of the Piazza are of getting our morning cappuccino (at the bar of course) or enjoying lunch in one of the restaurants.
 We would look out over the square and enjoying watching the tourists, buskers and one day - a circus troupe!
 I know travel guides say to stay away from the big squares for food but we liked it - it was simple and yummy and it was good fun to be in among the action.